 In March 2022, the All-Party Group hosted a session with experts from the pulse research community including PGRO, John Innes Centre and NIAB, exploring opportunities to foster innovation to unlock the sustainability, healthy-eating and climate change benefits of UK pulses.
 The meeting highlighted the potential for a more co-ordinated programme of pre-breeding and agronomic research in pulses to deliver improvements in key in-field performance characteristics such as consistency of yield and resistance to pests and diseases, as well as the opportunity for the UK to take a leadership role in the high-growth sector of plant-based food innovation.

-The £5.9m Nitrogen Efficient Plants for Climate Smart Arable Cropping Systems (NCS) project, which has a goal of increasing pulses in arable rotations to 20% across the UK - currently 5% - by improving on-farm agronomy, measurement of greenhouse gas emissions, and testing new feed rations, could provided a major boost for a much-neglected area of public good research.
-However, there are concerns that the project's central objective could be undermined by SFI options which risk making growing pulses more difficult, such as the 'green bridging effect' of legume fallows increasing the risk of soil-borne pests and diseases.
+The All-Party Group welcomes the recently announced £5.9m Nitrogen Efficient Plants for Climate Smart Arable Cropping Systems (NCS) project, which has a goal of increasing pulse cropping in arable rotations to 20% across the UK - currently 5% - by improving on-farm agronomy, measurement of greenhouse gas emissions, and testing new feed rations.
+This is a major boost for a much-neglected area of public good research.

-Alongside more coherent and science-based policy prescriptions to support pulse cropping, a more strategic end-to-end approach is needed in the medium to longer term, for example including trait development and prebreeding, development of improved varieties and new pulse cropping options, alongside investment in the development of new food market outlets, to unlock the full potential of more climate-friendly home-grown pulses and legumes.
+However, a more strategic end-to-end approach is needed in the medium to longer term, for example including trait development and pre-breeding, development of improved varieties and new pulse cropping options, alongside investment in the development of new food market outlets, to unlock the full potential of more climate-friendly home-grown pulses and legumes.